Coeliac disease

 Vitamin D

 People with coeliac disease are at increased risk of osteoporosis.
 This may be due to poor absorption of vitamin D or calcium, but gluten can also directly damage bone health.
-People with coeliac disease should take vitamin D during the winter months, and some health professionals recommend supplementation throughout the year.
+People with coeliac disease should take a vitamin D supplement during the winter months.
+The HSE recommends 15 micrograms daily for adults from October to March.
+Some health professionals recommend year-round supplementation.
+Discuss this with your dietitian or GP, as needs vary.

 Calcium